gopal10/Spring_Demo_Task/README.md

-user service with help of spring boot
+Restaurant service with help of spring boot

 Tasks to be Done Post Demo
 1. Complete all the endpoints for CRUD operations on Muzix